The doctor will examine you and ask questions about your symptoms and medical history.

 - Can you describe your symptoms?
 Where is the pain?
 How severe is the pain?

-- Did your symptoms come on gradually or suddenly?
-When?
+- Did your symptoms come on slowly or suddenly?

 - Have you had similar symptoms in the past?